Slow Cooker Rice and Beans

 • Cover and cook on LOW for 3-5 hours.

-• Check after 3 hours, stir and if needed add 1/4 cup of water more.
+• After 3 hours, stir, add 1/4 cup of water if needed, and cook more.

 • Once ready, stir in lime zest.

-• Top with homemade or store-bought Pico de Gallo and serve in bowls, topped with sour cream, avocado and extra Pico de Gallo.
+• Serve topped with homemade or store-bought Pico de Gallo, sour cream, avocado, and guacamole.

 • Or serve as a burrito filling!